 - children aged between 12 and 17 years can choose the Pfizer or Novavax vaccine

 - adults aged 18 years and older can choose the Pfizer, Pfizer bivalent, Moderna bivalent, Novavax or AstraZeneca vaccine.

 All vaccines are approved for use in Australia and continue to provide very strong protection against serious illness from COVID-19.
 Omicron-specific bivalent vaccines are preferred for boosters.

 If you have any concerns about your health and getting the COVID-19 vaccine you can:

-You should bring a face mask, confirmation of your appointment, and a Medicare Card or Individual Healthcare Identifier (IHI) number if you have them.
+You should bring a face mask, appointment confirmation, and a Medicare Card or Individual Healthcare Identifier (IHI) number if you have them.

 Tell your provider if you are allergic to any ingredients in any COVID-19 vaccine or have had a severe allergic reaction to other vaccines or medicines in the past.

 For more information about the different vaccines and how they work, see About COVID-19 vaccines.

 You will be asked to wait 15 minutes after getting a vaccine.
 This is to make sure you are feeling okay, and the provider can respond to any issues.